 Develop and execute for each region of the world a plan to ensure that local enterprises and entrepreneurs fully and on equal terms can make use of ICANN’s services including new gTLD’s.

-Increase GAC early involvement in the various ICANN policy processes (tied to ATRT 1 Recommendation 12)

-Recommendation was merged and concepts included in the recommendations related to cross-community development processes.

 Category: GAC Operations and Interactions; see Report Section 8

-Explore mechanisms to improve public comment through adjusted time allotments, forward planning regarding the number of consultations given anticipated growth in participation, and new tools that facilitate participation.
+7. The Board should explore mechanisms to improve public comment through adjusted time allotments, forward planning regarding the number of consultations given anticipated growth in participation, and new tools that facilitate participation.

-ICANN also should establish a process under the Public Comment Process where those who commented or replied during the Public Comment and/or Reply Comment period(s) can request changes to the synthesis reports in cases where they believe the Staff incorrectly summarized their comment(s).
+The Board also should establish a process under the Public Comment Process where those who commented or replied during the Public Comment and/or Reply Comment period(s) can request changes to the synthesis reports in cases where they believe the staff incorrectly summarized their comment(s).

 Category: Decision Making Transparency and Appeals Process; see Report Section 9

-8.To support public participation, ICANN should review capacity of the language services department versus the Community need for the service using Key Performance Indicators (KPIs) and make relevant adjustments such as improving translation quality and timeliness.
+8.To support public participation,the Board should review capacity of the language services department versus the community need for the service using Key Performance Indicators (KPIs) and make relevant adjustments such as improving translation quality and timeliness and interpretation quality.
 ICANN should implement continuous improvement of translation and interpretation services including benchmarking of procedures used by international organizations such as the United Nations.

 Category: Multilingualism; see Report Section 10

-9. 9.1 Mandate Board Response to Advisory Committee Formal Advice.
+9. Consideration of decision-making inputs and appeals processes

-ICANN Bylaws Article XI should be amended to include:
+9.1 ICANN Bylaws Article XI should be amended to include the following language to mandate Board Response to Advisory Committee Formal Advice:

 The ICANN Board will respond in a timely manner to formal advice from all Advisory Committees, explaining what action it took and the rationale for doing so.